-Once the second coat of our S76/S76C Strontium Chromate Epoxy is properly cured and meets the S-76/S76C overcoating interval (Min.
+3. Once the second coat of our S76/S76C Strontium Chromate Epoxy is properly cured and meets the S-76/S76C overcoating interval (Min.
 4 hours-Max.
 8 hours @ 73°F) apply sufficient layers of our Sea Hawk TUFF STUFF 1284/1285 High Build Epoxy to a dry film thickness of 6.0-7.0 mils per coat.
+(Minimum of 10 Mils).
 Please refer to the TUFF STUFF 1284/1285 Technical Data sheet to meet proper overcoating intervals.
 (Max.
 24 hours @73°F)

 The antifouling paint can then be applied and we recommend at least two coats be applied to a total dry film thickness 5.0-6.0 mils.
-NOTE: If applying a copper-based bottom paint, total film thickness of the epoxy barrier coatings should be 25.0 +/ - 2.0 mils DFT.
-The first coat of antifouling paint must be applied following the 'thumb print' method to determine if the epoxy primer is ready for over coating.
+NOTE: The first coat of antifouling paint must be applied following the 'thumb print' method to determine if the epoxy primer is ready for over coating.
 Usually this is from 2-6 hours after application of the last coat of epoxy but is temperature dependent.